“Murderers are not monsters, they’re men. And that’s the most frightening thing about them.”

 - Jack is more obsessed with Harvey from the very beginning in the book, whereas these scenes are left until later on in the film.
-In the book, the police visit Harvey’s house on Jack’s request, but in the film they are visiting everybody on the street.
+In the book, the police visit Harvey’s house at Jack’s request but, in the film, they are visiting everybody on the street.

 - Whilst in heaven, in the book, Susie looks into Harvey’s past and sees that he had a bad childhood and that he has tried to stop killing.
 This is not explored in the film.

 - In the book, Harvey leaves town soon after the murder.
 He does leave in the film but, again, not until later on.

 - One of Susie’s charms is found by another body in Connecticut in the book.